Quality standard

 What the quality statement means for different audiences

 Service providers (such as A&E departments, out-of-hours services, walk‑in centres and general practices) ensure that processes are in place to notify the person's general practice when treatment for an asthma attack has been provided in an emergency care setting.
-Once notified, general practices ensure follow‑up takes places within 2 working days of discharge.
-General practices ensure that staff who follow‑up people who have had an asthma attack are trained in asthma care.
+Once notified, general practices ensure follow‑up takes place within 2 working days of discharge.
+General practices ensure that staff who follow‑up with people who have had an asthma attack are trained in asthma care.

 Healthcare professionals (such as doctors, nurses, pharmacists and healthcare assistants) notify the person's general practice when they provide treatment in an emergency care setting for an asthma attack.
 Healthcare professionals in general practices ensure that follow‑up takes place within 2 working days of discharge from emergency care.

-People who have emergency treatment for an asthma attack are checked by a healthcare professional at their GP surgery within 2 working days of discharge.
+People who have emergency treatment for an asthma attack are checked by a healthcare professional from their GP surgery within 2 working days of discharge.
 This is to check that their treatment is working and help them to understand why their asthma got worse and how to stop it happening again.

 Equality and diversity considerations